avicennax/clox/README.md

 ## ToDo

-* Finish the damn book and interpreter.
 * Add tests for Chapter 14, and all chapters onwards.
+* Add more inline comments and grok stack-machine semantics.